griffingilreath/Punch-Card-Project/README.md

 **Status**: Beta - The GUI Update improves visual cohesion but still has pending issues.

-### What's New in v0.5.0:
+### What's New in v0.5.0 (Released March 23, 2024):

+This version represents a significant visual overhaul of the Punch Card Display System, focusing on improved GUI elements, better visibility with a black background theme, and enhanced service monitoring for OpenAI and fly.io connections.

+#### Visual Interface Improvements
-- **Enhanced GUI with black-background theme** for better visibility and punch card aesthetic
+- **Enhanced GUI with black-background theme** for better visibility and authentic punch card aesthetic
+- **Space Mono font** for consistent terminal-like appearance throughout the interface
+- **Classic Mac-style menu bar** (where supported) or enhanced button toolbar with properly sized buttons
+- **Fixed button layout issues** to prevent UI elements from being cut off
+- **Improved widget visibility** with enhanced contrast for all UI elements

+#### Functionality Enhancements
 - **OpenAI integration** with model selection and prompt customization
 - **Service status monitoring** for both OpenAI and fly.io connectivity
-- **API console** with detailed connection and response information (toggle with 'C' key)
+- **API console** with detailed connection information (toggle with 'C' key)
-- **Classic Mac-style menu bar** (where supported) or enhanced button toolbar
-- **Space Mono font** for authentic terminal/punch card look and feel
-- **Hotkeys for common functions** including toggling console visibility
+- **Keyboard shortcuts** for common functions including console visibility
-- **Enhanced button layout** to prevent UI elements from being cut off
-- **Improved error handling** for OpenAI connectivity issues
+- **Improved error handling** for service connectivity issues

+#### Security Improvements
+- **API key management** with secure handling and environment variable support
+- **Dedicated secrets directory** excluded from Git via .gitignore
+- **Enhanced settings file structure** to prevent accidental API key exposure
+- **Updated documentation** with security best practices

 ### Known Issues:
 - API console sometimes shows messages in terminal instead of GUI
 - Visual consistency issues between different console types
 - Menu bar/button toolbar may not appear in some configurations
 - Occasional style application failures with certain PyQt versions
-- OpenAI API key exposure in settings file (needs to be moved to environment variable)
+- Space Mono font may not be available on all systems, causing fallback to system fonts

 ### Future Improvements:
 - Add database viewer for browsing saved messages
 - Standardize all consoles to follow same design language
 - Improve B&W color scheme with future support for additional colors
 - Planning single-color LED support as stepping stone to full color
-- Moving API keys to secure environment variables instead of settings file
 - Implementing a proper settings dialog for all configuration options
+- Moving all sensitive configuration to environment variables

 ## Repository Organization